BeamStudioHQ/FluentData/README.md

 # FluentData
 > an alternative to SwiftData, built with [Fluent](https://github.com/vapor/fluent)

+## Features

+- Multiple storage options:
+    - Memory: database starts fresh everytime, no data persist across app launches
+    - File: database is stored locally on device
+    - iCloud: database is synced via the iCloud settings of the device (works only on iOS and macOS)
+    - Bundle: database is loaded from a file in the bundle, it will be loaded in read-only mode
+- Migrations: so your data model can painlessly evolve with your application
+- Query result updates with Combine: update your views automatically when database gets updated
+- Middlewares: execute code when data is inserted, updated and/or deleted
+- Compatible with Alexey Naumov's vision of [Clean Architecture for SwiftUI](https://nalexn.github.io/clean-architecture-swiftui/).

 ## Installation

 To install FluentData you can follow the [tutorial published by Apple](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) using the URL for the FluentData repo with the current version:

 1. In Xcode, select “File” → “Add Packages...”
 1. Enter https://github.com/Beam-Studio/FluentData.git